 Employees must request approval for temporary disability leave.
 An employee's notification of need for extended absence due to the employee's own medical condition shall be accepted as a request for temporary disability leave.
 The request must be accompanied by a physician's statement confirming the employee's inability to work and estimating a probable date of return.
+Employee's eligible for Temporary Disability Leave have seven (7) calendar days to provide the required physician's statement.
 If disability leave is approved, the length of leave is no longer than 180 calendar days.